Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Potential Causes of ME/CFS

 - Immune system

 Studies have most reliably shown reduced natural killer (NK) cell function.
-Some studies showing abnormal cytokine levels.
-Others show altered ability of the immune system to respond to specific infections like EBV.
+Some studies show abnormal cytokine levels.
+Others show an altered ability of the immune system to respond to specific infections like EBV.
 Still others show autoimmune markers or elevated markers of mast cell activation.

 - Nervous system

 Reduced blood flow to the brain upon upright positioning has been demonstrated in ME/CFS.
 Autonomic dysfunction is found in >30% of ME/CFS patients.
 Small fiber neuropathy in ~30% while some studies have demonstrated reduced white and gray matter in the brain and possible neuroinflammation.

 Cardiovascular manifestations may be secondary to nervous or immune system dysregulation, but invasive CPET testing demonstrates that a significant portion of ME/CFS patients have poor blood return to the heart with upright positioning and exercise, poor oxygen extraction from the blood with upright exercise, and overall low blood volume.